-What is an Anterior Resection?
+What is a Left Hemicolectomy?

 This operation is necessary to remove the area of bowel that is diseased.

-The operation removes a piece of your bowel and rectum shown below.
+The operation removes a piece of your bowel shown in the diagram below.

 A cut will be made in your abdomen (tummy).
-The Surgeon will remove the diseased area of bowel and a length of normal bowel either side of it (in an attempt to remove any potentially diseased areas).
+The Consultant Surgeon will remove the diseased area of bowel and a length of normal bowel either side of it will be removed in an attempt to remove any potentially diseased areas.

 The two ends of healthy bowel are then joined together by stitching or stapling the ends together.
 The wound on the abdomen will be closed either with clips or stitches.
-Any visible stitches or clips will need to be removed in about 7 to 12 days after your operation.
+Any visible stitches or clips will need to be removed in about 3 to 7 days after your operation.